SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: Introduction

+To meet the requirements of real-time inference at large scale, a high-performance and energy efficient accelerator for RNN is highly desired.
+However, two reasons make it very difficult to accomplish efficient RNN computation by CPUs or GPUs in parallel~\cite{DBLP:journals/corr/abs-1711-07480, cuDnn}: (1) recurrent behaviour of RNN architecture which imposes several data-dependencies, (2) limited parallel tasks due to the enforced low batch size by Service-Level Agreements (SLAs) in the inference evaluation~\cite{Holmes:2019:GLS:3302424.3303949,8416814}.

-Keeping track of historical information introduces intrinsic challenges to LSTM computation, such as relying on many recurrent steps in order to obtain an accurate inference mechanism.
-This results in lots of dependencies and serialization, limiting the amount of parallelism exploited by multicore CPUs or GPUs~\cite{DBLP:journals/corr/abs-1711-07480, cuDnn}.
-Figure~\ref{f:flopEfficiency} shows the FLOP efficiency, i.e. the relative FLOPs performance to the theoretical peak, for a high-end GPU (Titan V), when running different applications using the most recent cuDNN library~\cite{DBLP:journals/corr/ChetlurWVCTCS14}.
-Note that the evaluation is measured by enabling the tensor-core-units (TCUs) in the cuDNN library, as explained in~\cite{NVIDIATCU}.
+First, RNN has complex dependencies and serialization, which limits the amount of parallelism that can be exploited by many cores.
+Take the state-of-the-art RNN in cuDNN library~\cite{DBLP:journals/corr/ChetlurWVCTCS14} on GPU as an example, Figure~\ref{f:flopEfficiency} shows that FLOP efficiency, i.e. the relative FLOPs performance to the peak, for a high-end GPU (Titan V), when running different applications.
+Note that the evaluation is measured by enabling tensor-core-units (TCUs) using the FP16/FP32 mixed-precision, as explained in~\cite{NVIDIATCU}.
 As seen, GPU is extremely under-utilized when performing services of batch size 1.
 Furthermore, even when using larger batch size of 64, the GPU achieves moderate utilization, between 4\% to 28\% of peak performance.
 The reason is that GPU only operates efficiently when there is high level of parallelism available, such as for training.
-However, for LSTM inference, even though the amount of computation (matrix-vector multiplications) increases for long sequences, as in speech recognition or machine translation tasks, the parallelism is limited due to many data-dependencies.
+However, for RNN inference, even though the amount of computation (matrix-vector multiplications) increases for long sequences, as in speech recognition or machine translation tasks, the parallelism is limited due to recurrent steps and data dependencies.

-Furthermore, the inference engines are commonly required to operate on small batch sizes of a few requests, at a time, in order to meet the Service-Level Agreements (SLAs), or the safety requirements~\cite{Holmes:2019:GLS:3302424.3303949,8416814}.
-This requirement further reduces available parallelism in LSTM inference.
-Recently, there have been several efforts on either CPU~\cite{216077}, or GPU~\cite{Holmes:2019:GLS:3302424.3303949, cuDnn}, to improve the efficiency of LSTM inference.
+Second, for the online inference scenario, queries come in one-by-one and have stringent latency SLA, often in single milliseconds~\cite{Holmes:2019:GLS:3302424.3303949,8416814}.
+This requirement further reduces data reuse and available parallelism in RNN inference.
+Recently, there have been several efforts on either CPU~\cite{216077}, or GPU~\cite{Holmes:2019:GLS:3302424.3303949, cuDnn}, to improve the efficiency of RNN inference.
 However, they show poor scalibility for either small or large models with different sequence length.
-For instance, our evaluation of GRNN~\cite{Holmes:2019:GLS:3302424.3303949} for the hidden time-steps of applications, such as speech recognition, shows poor performance for long sequences.